marcidy/exiting_arduino/docs/source/architecture_introduction.rst

     AND 1 0  # Z becomes 0
     MOV Z B  # 0 is moved into B

 But how to I AND the results I stored in A and B?
 A and B are both registers, so I need an operation that takes two register addresses as it's inputs.
 Right now I only have one instruction which takes two addresses as inputs, MOV.
-So while I can store the result of the last operation, and I can access the result, I can't actually *use* the result.
+So while I can store the result of the last operation, and I can access the result in some fashion (i.e. MOV), I can't actually *use* the result.

 Well, we need more operations, the ones I have are not sufficient.
 Good thing we added extra bits to op codes already, and that we have sufficient bits in `[input 1]` and `[input 2]` to manage all our register addresses.
 So the Instruction format can stay exactly the same: 4 bit op codes, and 2 inputs, each 2 bits.